 Analysis of pleiotropy or linked effects on multiple phenotypes

 To increase our power to detect associations above a FDR, and to find genomic associations with significant effects on one or more CDBN phenotype, we used a two-step empirical Bayes procedure, mash, to estimate effects of ~45000 SNPs on 20 BLUPs determined from CDBN phenotypes (Urbut et al. 2019).
 Mash has been used to increase power to detect effects in analyses of human data, and while the methods are extensible to any dataset with many SNPs/markers and many phenotypes/conditions, it has not yet been used in an agricultural setting.
-Briefly, mash is a flexible, data-driven method that shares information on patterns of effect size and sign in any dataset where effects can be estimated on a condition-by-condition basis for many conditions (here, phenotypes) across many units (here, SNPs).
-It first learns patterns of covariance between SNPs and phenotypes from SNPs without strong effects, then combines these data-driven covariances with the original condition-by-condition results to produce improved effect estimates.
+It can be used for any dataset where effects can be estimated for many conditions (here, phenotypes) across many units (here, SNPs).
+Mash first learns patterns of covariance between SNPs and phenotypes from SNPs without strong effects, then combines these data-driven covariances with the original condition-by-condition results to produce improved effect estimates.
 In this way, mash shares information between conditions to increase the power to detect shared patterns of effects.
 Importantly, this method does not have restrictive assumptions about the patterns of effects between markers or conditions.
 In addition, estimates with little uncertainty are not adversely affected by the inclusion of estimates with high uncertainty.
 Thus, we included 20 phenotypes in the mash analysis, including twelve phenotypes with no signal above the Benjamini-Hochberg FDR threshold in individual GWAS.
 Two low-signal phenotypes related to bean common mosaic virus presence or absence were not included; inclusion of these phenotypes did not significantly alter the mash results (data not shown).
 The procedure we used to generate input matrices for mash is captured in the R package gapit2mashr, available at https://github.com/Alice-MacQueen/gapit2mashr.
 Briefly, the effect of the alternate allele relative to the reference allele was determined for each SNP using GAPIT.
 To allow mash to converge effectively on effect estimates, the effects for each phenotype were standardized to fall between -1 and 1, with a mean of 0.
 Because mash does not accept NA values, when GAPIT calculated standard errors for 95% or fewer of the SNPs in the GWAS, we instead calculated standard errors for that phenotype using Hedges’ G (Hedges and Olkin 1985).